ClaudiaYasar/Intelligent-Control-Systems-Course-Curriculum/README.md

 # Suggested Pre-work
 This course does not assume any prior knowledge of neural networks, machine learning or AI.
 However, it is designed for students from basic sciences or related engineering fields.

-## MATLAB Onramp - Introductory tutorial on commonly used features and workflows.
+- MATLAB Onramp - Introductory tutorial on commonly used features and workflows.
-## Simulink Onramp Learn the basics of how to create, edit, and simulate models in Simulink.
+- Simulink Onramp Learn the basics of how to create, edit, and simulate models in Simulink.
 Use block diagrams to represent real-world systems and simulate components and algorithms.
-## Control Design Onramp with Simulink - Adjust the gains of a PID controller to change the dynamics of a physical system and get the desired closed-loop system behaviour.
+- Control Design Onramp with Simulink - Adjust the gains of a PID controller to change the dynamics of a physical system and get the desired closed-loop system behaviour.
-## Machine Learning Onramp  - An interactive introduction to practical machine learning methods for classification problems.
+- Machine Learning Onramp  - An interactive introduction to practical machine learning methods for classification problems.
-## Introduction to Deep learning
-## Deep Learning Onramp - Provides an interactive introduction to practical deep learning methods.
+- Deep Learning Onramp - Provides an interactive introduction to practical deep learning methods.
 You will learn to use deep learning techniques in MATLAB for image recognition.
-## Reinforcement Learning Onramp - Add a reinforcement learning agent to a Simulink® model and use MATLAB to train it to choose the best action in a given situation.
+- Reinforcement Learning Onramp - Add a reinforcement learning agent to a Simulink® model and use MATLAB to train it to choose the best action in a given situation.

 # Products
 MATLAB, Statistics and Machine Learning Toolbox™, Deep Learning Toolbox™